Non-clinical CORE Training Programs

 Train-the-trainer Teaching/Community Experience Opportunity (Optional add on)

-Gain community experience by becoming a trained facilitator in Cleveland Clinic Nevada’s new 6 Ways to Build Your Brain Health six-week workshop.
-You will teach community members about the six pillars of brain health (exercise, nutrition, managing other medical conditions, sleep and relaxation, mental fitness, and social connection) an how simple lifestyle modifications can reduce the risk of developing dementia by up to 45% in those with mild cognitive impairment and healthy individuals.
+Gain community and group facilitation experience by becoming a trained facilitator in Cleveland Clinic Nevada’s new 6 Ways to Build Your Brain Health six-week workshop.
+You will teach community members about the six pillars of brain health (exercise, nutrition, managing other medical conditions, sleep and relaxation, mental fitness, and social connection) and how simple lifestyle modifications can reduce the risk of developing dementia by up to 45% in those with mild cognitive impairment and healthy individuals.

 Opening Minds Through Art – Community Experience Opportunities